NightShade256/Argentum/README.md

 ## License

-This project is licensed under the terms of the Apache-2.0 license.
+Argentum is licensed under the terms of the Apache 2.0 license.